Kush Maini: Formula E

 In November 2023, Maini was confirmed to be the reserve driver for Mahindra Racing for the 2023–24 Formula E season.
 He took part in the Berlin rookie test with the team later that year.
 In February 2025, Mahindra Racing selected Maini once again for the rookie free practice session at the Diriyah ePrix, where he topped the timesheets.
 He returned with Mahindra in July to compete in the Berlin rookie test.

 Maini continued as reserve driver for Mahindra for the 2025–26 season.
+He would make an appearance with the team during the Madrid rookie test.